How I Stopped Babysitting Claude Code

 I have about 60 skills installed.
 Most are marketing and design related (I use the Impeccable plugin for UI work).
 The development-critical ones live in the project repo itself under .agents/skills/.

-Here’s something that isn’t obvious until you try running agents for hours: context fills up fast.
+Something I didn’t understand until I tried running agents for hours: context fills up fast.
 Every shell command output, every file read, every tool result eats into the context window.
-Once it’s full, Claude Code compacts the conversation—summarizes everything and drops the details.
-After compaction, the agent gets dumber.
+Once it’s full, Claude Code compacts the conversation — summarizes everything and drops the details.
+After compaction, the agent gets noticeably worse.
 It forgets constraints, misses requirements, repeats mistakes it already fixed.

 RTK (Rust Token Killer) intercepts every shell command Claude Code runs and strips the output.
 A git status that returns 200 lines gets compressed to the 15 that matter.
 It’s installed via homebrew and works transparently through hooks.
 I can check the actual numbers with rtk gain: